neo4j-partners/neo4j-databricks-demo/docs/GRAPH_AUGMENTATION.md

-# When Your Graph Database Knows Less Than Your Documents

-James Anderson's customer profile mentions renewable energy stocks.
-His portfolio contains zero renewable energy holdings.
-This gap exists in thousands of organizations: structured databases store what customers *have*, while unstructured documents describe what they *want*.
-Traditional ETL pipelines never bridge this divide.

-This post demonstrates how AI agents can continuously enrich a Neo4j knowledge graph by analyzing documents stored in a Databricks lakehouse.
-The pattern creates a feedback loop where agents read graph data, compare it against unstructured sources, and propose new relationships that capture insights no schema designer anticipated.
+# Agent-Augmented Knowledge Graphs: Bridging Structured and Unstructured Data

+The future of enterprise data architecture lies not in choosing between graph databases and lakehouse platforms, but in intelligently combining them.
+This blog explores a powerful pattern: using AI agents to enrich knowledge graphs by bridging the gap between structured graph data and unstructured documents, creating a continuous loop of insight extraction and graph enhancement.

 > **Prerequisites:** This post assumes familiarity with Neo4j's property graph model, Databricks Unity Catalog, and basic Cypher.
 If terms like "Delta Lake" or "graph traversal" need explanation, start with the [Background Concepts](BACKGROUND_CONCEPTS.md) guide.

 ## The Problem: Structured Data Captures Facts, Not Intent

 A retail investment platform stores customer portfolios in Neo4j.
-The graph models seven node types and seven relationships:
+The graph models seven node types and seven relationships.

 ```
 ┌──────────────┐     ┌───────────────┐     ┌──────────────┐